jonathonacarl/groupify/README.md

 ### Groupify

-* Groupify is programming language which determines if a provided set and binary operation form a group.
+* Groupify is a programming language which determines if a provided set and binary operation form a group.

 * The group axioms that the set and binary operation must satisfy are